Chocolate Syrup Recipe- With Canning Instructions

 Remove air bubbles and adjust headspace if needed.
 Wipe rims clean, then apply lids and secure with bands.

-Process half-pint or pint jars in a water bath canner for 20 minutes, (I am at about 3k feet) adjust for elevation if necessary.
+Process half-pint or pint jars in a water bath canner for 20 minutes, (I am at about 3k feet) adjust for elevation as necessary.

 When processing is complete, remove jars and allow them to cool undisturbed on a heat-proof surface lined with a towel several hours or overnight.